Marvel Legends: Build-A-Figure

 In 2005, Toy Biz introduced the "Build-A-Figure" (referred to as a "BAF" in the collector community) starting with series 9.
 Each figure in the series was packaged with a piece of a larger figure.
 A consumer who bought each figure in the assortment would then have all the complete components to assemble a character unavailable in individual packaging.

 Box Sets

-NOTE: The translucent variants of both Human Torch and Invisible Woman were available in a stand-alone variant gift set.

-NOTE: All figures were exclusive to this gift pack, and each had a display stand.

 Face-Off (2006)

 Each set includes a base with a background and flight stands.

 Hasbro

 After Hasbro gained the rights to produce Marvel toys, the company continued with the theme of Build-A-Figure pieces.
 Also, Hasbro's new molds mostly eliminated finger joints, a mainstay of the Toy Biz era, and the comic book pack-ins.